sveinbjornt/SnapTools/README.md

 # SnapDart

-Mac OS X file browser that integrates in powerful and convenient ways with the UNIX command line interface
+Mac OS X file browser that integrates in powerful ways with the UNIX command line interface

 <!--* [Download SnapDart 1.0]() (Intel 64-bit, 10.8 or later, ~0.5 MB)